 - Programs.
 A nonprofit exists in order to provide some kind of service, which is called a program.
 A nonprofit may operate a number of different programs, each of which is accounted for separately.
 By doing so, one can view the revenues and expenses associated with each program.

 - Management and administration.
 Costs may be assigned to the management and administration classification, which refers to the general overhead structure of a nonprofit.
-Donors want to see this figure be as low as possible, which implies that the bulk of their contributions are going straight to programs.
+Donors want this figure to be as low as possible, which implies that the bulk of their contributions are going straight to programs.

 - Fund raising.
 Costs may be assigned to the fund raising classification, which refers to the sales and marketing activities of a nonprofit, such as solicitations, fund raising events, and writing grant proposals.